joshydavid/information-security-study-notes/additional-resources/cryptography.md

 5. **Side Channel Attacks**: Attacks that exploit physical leaks during the encryption process (e.g., timing or power consumption).
 6. **Replay Attacks**: The attacker intercepts and retransmits valid messages to deceive the system.

-## Perfect Forward Secrecy

-- A property of cryptographic systems that ensures session keys are not compromised even if the server's private key is later exposed.

 ## Confusion and Diffusion (Avalanche Effect)

 - **Confusion**: Ensures that the relationship between plaintext and ciphertext is complex and non-linear.